learn-co-curriculum/uci-mod-1-a-quick-tour-of-the-web/README.md

 the server."
 That is, it only displays the server's data and any change to the data has to be done _by the server_, caused by a _request_ from the _client_.

-### Client / Server Example
+### Client/Server Example

-Let's take a moment to consider client / server in a common scenario: the supermarket.
+Let's take a moment to consider "client/server" in a common scenario: the supermarket.

 If you ask the cashier for the price of a bottle of water, they can look it up